Local teens can vie for Student of the Year

 Students commit to raising money used by the LLS for research and treatments for blood cancer patients.
 Every dollar raised counts as one vote.
 The candidates/teams who raise the most money at the end of the seven-week competition earn the title of Student(s) of the Year, along with a $5,000 scholarship.

-In last year's competition.
-Hampton High School's Rachel Karman turned her 16th birthday party into a fundraiser at a local ice cream shop.
-She asked anyone dropping by Churn, a homemade ice cream and coffee store in Richland, to purchase birthday-themed treats that benefitted her efforts for LLS.
+Any Pine-Richland students seeking to win the competition will have their work cut out for them.
+That's because the 2017 Student of the Year was Sarah Mooney, a P-R junior, who raised $11,202 in seven weeks and won a $5,000 scholarship.

-Student of the Year was Sarah Mooney, a Pine-Richland junior, who raised $11,202.
+Mooney's fundraising activities ranged from selling roses, to hosting a jewelry party at her family's home, to inviting friends to ice skate for a cause at the UPMC Lemieux Sports Complex.

 Founded in 1949, the mission of the LLS is to find a cure and ensure access to treatment for blood cancer patients.
 Someone in the United States is diagnosed every three minutes with blood cancer, according to the LLS website.
 Money raised for LLS has led to advancements in chemotherapy, bone marrow and stem cell transplants, as well as new targeted oral therapies, LLS Campaign Manager Jen Miller said.